 Lessor enters into a four-year lease of a piece of nonspecialized equipment.
 The annual lease payments are \$81,000 in the first year, increasing by 5 percent each year thereafter, payable in arrears.
 The estimated residual value of the equipment is \$90,000, of which none is guaranteed.
 The remaining economic life of the equipment at lease commencement is seven years.
 The carrying amount of the equipment and its fair value are both \$425,000 at the commencement date.
-The lease is not for a major part of the remaining economic life of the fair value of the equipment.
+The lease is not for a major part of the remaining economic life of the equipment, and the present value of the lease payments is not substantially all of the fair value of the equipment.
 Furthermore, title does not transfer to Lessee as a result of the lease, the lease does not contain an option for Lessee to purchase the underlying asset, and because the asset is nonspecialized, it is expected to have an alternative use to Lessor at the end of the lease term.
 Consequently, the lease is classified as an operating lease.